adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 Update with added key wil succeed
 - `apt update`

-Adding repositories throug PPA, E.g.
+When adding repositories through PPA, E.g.`add-apt-repository ppa:webupd8team/atom`
-- `add-apt-repository ppa:webupd8team/atom`
-* it adds repository, GPG key and update the sources all at once
+- Repository information is added to the sources.list (or sources.list.d) configuration
+- The "apt update" process is initiated
+- The GPG key for the repository is added to the system

 ## 38. Configuring YUM Repositiories
+YUM repositories be defined in:
 - `/etc/yum.conf`
-- `/etc/yum.repos.d/` folder with individual files in `<file>.repo`
+- `/etc/yum.repos.d/` folder with individual files `<file>.repo`
-- add repo
-- edit config
+Good practice: enable GPG check and add GPG key source

 ## 39. Identifying Non-RPM and Non-APT Package Managers
 - Arch Linux - `pacman`
+  * `pacman -h`
+  * `pacman -S` you don't *install* you **synchronize**
 - OpenSUSE - `zypper`
+  * `zypper -h`
+  * `zypper install` or `zypper in`